Dometrain/deep-dive-typescript/9-misc-advanced-ts-features/9.10-jsdocs-instead-of-ts/10.1-intro/readme.md

 }
 ```

-JSDoc only uses comments so that it can be run in any JavaScript environment.
+So why do this?
+Well, JSDoc only uses comments so that it can be run in any JavaScript environment.
 The comments are just ignored by any JavaScript engine that doesn't understand them.
+So the benefit is your files stay plain JS, so you don't have to compile your code before you run it.

+For example, imagine I have a plain JS file like this:

 To check specific files, put a comment at the top of the file: